Shop Subscribe

 Once you’re done with your self-study, it’s time to begin sketching.

-1. Begin by drawing the general shape of the palm or back of the hand as a square, slightly wider at the top than bottom.
+Begin by drawing the general shape of the palm or back of the hand as a square, slightly wider at the top than the bottom.

-3. Give the fingers some dimension by “boxing” them out—remember, fingers are actually more rectangular than circular.
+Give the fingers some dimension by “boxing” them out—remember, fingers are actually more rectangular than circular.
+Don’t forget to incorporate perspective to show varying distances.

-5. Add the details, including rounding the finger tips, adding finger nails, and sketching in knuckle and joint lines.
+Add the finer details, including rounding the fingertips, adding fingernails, and sketching in the knuckle and joint lines.

-Once your students have mastered the basic hand, experiment with different compositions, including holding up one or two fingers or making a fist.
+Once students have mastered drawing a basic hand, experiment with different gestures, including holding up one or two fingers or making a fist.

 Tagged With: 101 Art Series, Drawing